Citrix Provisioning Accelerator

-PVS-Accelerator enables a PVS proxy to reside in Dom0 (XenServer Control Domain) on a XenServer host where streaming of a PVS vDisk is cached at the proxy before being forwarded to the VM.
-Using the cache, subsequent booting (or any IO requests) of the VM on the same host can be streamed from the proxy rather than streaming from the server over the network.
+Citrix Provisoning Accelerator enables a provisioning proxy to reside in Dom0 (the XenServer Control Domain) on a XenServer host.
+This is the location where streaming of a provisioning virtual disk is cached at the proxy before being forwarded to the VM.
+Using the cache, subsequent VM booting (or any I/O requests) on the same host are streamed from the proxy rather than streaming from the server over the network.
 Using this model, more local resources on the XenServer host are consumed, but streaming from the server over the network saves resources, effectively improving performance.

-- PVS and XenServer provide an improved functional paradigm by providing a unique value available when used together.
+- Citrix Provisioning and XenServer provide an improved functional paradigm by providing a unique value available when used together.

-- PVS provides support for local, NAS and SAN attached storage in XenServer.
+- Citrix Provisioning supports local, NAS, and SAN attached storage in XenServer.

 - Environments experience reduced network traffic.

-- Deployments experience improved fault tolerance, with tolerance for outage instances of a PVS server.
+- Deployments experience improved fault tolerance, with tolerance for outage instances of a Citrix Provisioning server.

 This feature is only supported on XenServer version 7.1 (or later) with the proxy capability installed.
 UI changes only occur when you are using that type of hypervisor.
-To use this feature, an optional package must be installed on the XenServer host(s).
+When you use this feature, an optional package must be installed on the XenServer host.
 There are no additional dependencies on the installer.

-Before using this feature the XenServer administrator must create a PVS Site object using the XenServer console.
-This effectively configures the storage (i.e., storage repositories) that will be used when proxying the IO requests.
+Before using this feature the XenServer administrator must create a Citrix Provisioning Site object using the XenServer console.
+This process effectively configures the storage (that is, storage repositories) that is used when proxying the I/O requests.
 This work must be performed on XenServer.

 Consider the following when using this feature with XenServer:

-- A XenServer PVS Site object must be created and configured with the storage repository (SR) before the PVS Console can establish a proxy connection on the VM.
+- A XenServer Citrix Provisioning site object must be created and configured with the storage repository (SR) before the Citrix Provisioning console establishes a proxy connection on the VM.

-- PVS calls the XenServer API to check if the proxy feature is enabled before it exposes any PVS/XenServer proxy interfaces.
+- Citrix Provisioning calls the XenServer API to check if the proxy feature is enabled before it exposes any provisioning/XenServer proxy interfaces.

-- PVS configures the XenServer proxy for devices using the XenDesktop Setup Wizard and the Streamed VM Setup Wizard.
+- Citrix Provisioning configures the XenServer proxy for devices using the Citrix Virtual Apps and Desktops Setup Wizard and the Streamed VM Setup Wizard.

-- PVS targets are aware of the their proxy status; once the feature is installed, no additional configuration tasks are required.
+- Citrix Provisioning targets are aware of their proxy status.
+Once the feature is installed, no additional configuration tasks are required.

-- After re-installing XenServer, the PVS-Accelerator cache remains configured in the PVS database.
-This causes an error in the VM setup wizard because PVS assumes that the cache still exists.
-To resolve this issue, delete and then add the XenServer host using the PVS console.
-This enables PVS to clear the stored cache configuration.
-After the stored cache configuration has been cleared, the administrator can create a new one in XenCenter.
+- After reinstalling XenServer, the accelerator cache remains configured in the Citrix Provisioning database.
+This process causes an error in the VM setup wizard because Citrix Provisioning assumes that the cache still exists.
+To resolve this issue, delete and then add the XenServer host using the provisioning console.
+This procedure enables Citrix Provisioning to clear the stored cache configuration.
+After the stored cache configuration has been cleared, the administrator can create a one in XenCenter.

-Use the XenDesktop Setup Wizard and the Streaming Wizard to access the PVS-Accelerator feature.
+Use the Citrix Virtual Apps and Desktops Setup Wizard and the Streaming Wizard to access this feature.
 Both Wizards are similar, and share many of the same screens.
 The following differences exist:

-- The XenDesktop Setup Wizard is used to configure VMs running on a hypervisor (for example, XenServer, Esx, or HyperV/SCVMM) that is controlled using XenDesktop.
+- The Citrix Virtual Apps and Desktops Setup Wizard is used to configure VMs running on a hypervisor.
+For example, XenServer, ESX, or HyperV/SCVMM, controlled using Citrix Virtual Apps and Desktops.

-- The Streaming Wizard is used to create VMs on a XenServer host; it does not involve XenDesktop.
+- The Streaming Wizard is used to create VMs on a XenServer host.
+It does not involve Citrix Virtual Apps and Desktops.

-This feature is only supported on XenServer that has the capability installed.
+This feature is only supported on XenServer with the installed functionality.
 UI changes captured in this section only apply when you are using that type of hypervisor.

-When a proxy cache configuration (i.e., PVS-Accelerator is enabled) is tied to a PVS server, and you reinstall XenServer on the host that had this feature enabled, PVS and XenServer become out of sync.
+When a proxy cache configuration is tied to a provisioning server, and you reinstall XenServer on the host that had the accelerator feature enabled, Citrix Provisioning, and XenServer become out of sync.
 This occurs because the reinstallation of XenServer wipes the previously configured proxy cache configuration.

-In this scenario, PVS assumes that the proxy cache configuration still exists, and when the Streamed VM Setup Wizard is used, it fails, indicating that the provided UUID (associated with the proxy configuration) is invalid.
+In this scenario, Citrix Provisioning assumes that the proxy cache configuration still exists, and when the Streamed VM Setup Wizard is used, it fails.
+This process indicates that the provided UUID (associated with the proxy configuration) is invalid.
 For this reason, the user must delete all previously configured VMs associated with this cache configuration, including the host.
-After accomplishing this, reconfigure PVS and setup the cache again.
+Reconfigure Citrix Provisioning and set up the cache again.

-To configure PVS-Accelerator, select one of the Wizards based on how you intend to use it (XenDesktop Setup Wizard or Streamed VM Setup Wizard) in the PVS Console:
+To configure Citrix Provisioning Accelerator, select one of the Wizards (Citrix Virtual Apps and Desktops Setup Wizard or Streamed VM Setup Wizard) in the provisioning console:

 - Navigate to a site.

-- Select the appropriate Wizard based on how you intend to use the PVS-Accelerator feature.
+- Select the appropriate Wizard based on how you intend to use the accelerator feature.

-To use PVS-Accelerator, first determine how you will use it.
+To use this feature, first determine how you use it.
 If you are:

-- configuring VMs running on a hypervisor controlled by XenDesktop, use the XenDesktop Setup Wizard.
+- configuring VMs running on a hypervisor controlled by Citrix Virtual Apps and Desktops, use the Citrix Virtual Apps and Desktops Setup Wizard.

-- creating VMs on a XenServer host that does not involve XenDesktop, use the Streamed VM Setup Wizard.
+- creating VMs on a XenServer host that does not involve Citrix Virtual Apps and Desktops, use the Streamed VM Setup Wizard.

-After selecting Enable PVS-Accelerator for all Virtual Machines, all VMs that are created using the Wizard are configured to use the proxy feature.
+After you select Enable PVS-Accelerator for all Virtual Machines, all VMs that are created using the Wizard are configured to use the proxy feature.

-After enabling this feature, the following screen appears (the first time PVS-Accelerator is enabled for the host) after clicking Next:
+After you enable this feature, the following screen appears (the first time PVS-Accelerator is enabled for the host) after clicking Next:

-The Wizard allows you to select the XenServer PVS Site to which you want to apply PVS-Accelerator functionality.
-In the XenServer screen, a drop down list displays the list of all the PVS Site objects on XenServer that have been configured but not yet associated with a PVS site.
+The Wizard allows you to select the XenServer Citrix Provisioning site to which you want to apply accelerator functionality.
+In the XenServer screen, a menu displays the list of all the Citrix Provisioning site objects on XenServer.
+These are objects that have been configured but not yet associated with a provisioning site.

-In the drop-down menu, select a PVS Site to associate with PVS-Accelerator functionality.
-After selecting it, the site is now associated with the PVS site that was selected from which to run the Wizard.
+In the menu, select a provisioning site to associate with accelerator functionality.
+After you select it, the site is now associated with the Citrix Provisioning site that was selected from which to run the Wizard.

-The next time this Wizard is run for the same PVS site using the same XenServer, this page is not displayed.
+The next time this Wizard is run for the same Citrix Provisioning site using the same XenServer, this page is not displayed.

-After using one of the Wizards to configure the PVS-Accelerator feature, the Summary screen appears illustrating the current state; use this screen to determine if it is enabled, and the current cache configuration associated with it.
+After using one of the Wizards to configure this feature, the Summary screen appears to illustrate the current state.
+Use this screen to determine if it is enabled, and the current cache configuration associated with it.

 Click Finish to apply the configuration:

-If a device was created using either Wizard (XenDesktop Setup Wizard or the Streaming Wizard), and PVS-Accelerator was configured for that XenServer host in the Wizard, you can use the Target Device Properties screen to enable or disable PVS-Accelerator for an individual device.
+If a device was created using either wizard, and accelerator was configured for that XenServer host in the Wizard, use the Target Device Properties screen to enable or disable the feature for an individual device.

-To enable or disable PVS-Accelerator for an individual device:
+To enable or disable this feature for an individual device:

 Access the Target Device Properties screen.